andreif/andreif.github.io/_posts/2024-03/2024-03-12-aws-cloudwatch-cross-account-metrics.md

 tags: cdk cloudwatch cross-account python
 ---

-[Previous post](https://andrei.fokau.se/aws-cdk-cli) shows how to enable cross-account access using role suggested by AWS.
+[Part 1](/aws-cloudwatch-cross-account) shows how to enable cross-account access using role suggested by AWS.

 Let's make it more secure by limiting:
 - trust relationships for that role to only CloudWatch cross-account service,
 - and permissions to only metrics.